 Quality sleep is essential for a healthy body and mind.
 Physical and mental health, immune function, and thinking are all impacted by a lack of sleep.
-To experience the full benefits of sleep, experts recommend that most adults get between seven and nine hours of sleep each night.
+To experience the full benefits of sleep, experts recommend that most adults get at least seven hours of sleep each night.

 By sleeping in a supported position, people with neck pain may find relief and get the quality sleep they need.
 We highlight the best sleeping positions for neck pain, as well as potential causes of nighttime discomfort and tips for getting a better night’s rest.

 Studies suggest that a majority of adults sleep on their side.
 Side sleeping may lower the risk of pain in the spine and neck and may provide other benefits like reduced snoring and acid reflux.

 How to Sleep on Your Side with Neck Pain

 To help prevent stiffness in the neck muscles, side sleepers should keep their head and neck aligned with the rest of their body.
 This alignment can prevent excess weight from being placed on the neck and causing discomfort.

 To achieve proper alignment, side sleepers can choose pillows that keep the head in a neutral position.
 For some side sleepers, a larger pillow or stack of pillows can prevent the head from sinking too far toward the mattress and triggering neck pain.
 However, side sleepers may want to avoid pillows or stacks of pillows that are too thick.
 Excessive pillows can elevate the head and neck too much, which can also lead to neck pain.

 Side sleepers can also modify their current pillows for support.
 One strategy is to roll up a hand towel and insert it along the long edge of the pillowcase.
 The shape of a rolled towel can be changed to fit the natural curve of the neck and fill the space between the side of the face and the shoulder.